 tuftingtutorials.com

-Pick the right gun, frame, fabric, and yarn—then follow a structured tutorial to finish your first rug without wasting money on the wrong supplies.
+Learn rug tufting step by step: pick the right gun, frame, fabric, and yarn, then follow a structured workflow and mechanical troubleshooting guides to finish your first rug with fewer mistakes.

 What is Tufting?